Home Learning Support

 Additionally, White Rose have created ‘Maths with Michael’ videos exclusively for parents.
 These videos are designed to help parents keep up with modern teaching methods.
 The videos cover the following:

-The videos can be found by clicking here.
+The videos can be found on White Rose’s Maths with Michael webpage.

-If you would like to provide additional support to your child that aligns with the learning they are doing in school then free, printable White Rose home learning workbooks for Years 1-6 can be taken from here.
+If you would like to provide additional support to your child that aligns with the learning they are doing in school then download these free printable White Rose home learning workbooks for Years 1-6.

 Times Tables

-If you would like to know more about the app or how to use it then there is a handy guide here.
-Additonally, TTRS have produced a video for parents that can be found here.
+If you would like to know more about the app or how to use it then read our handy TTRS Guide.

 Addtional Apps/Websites

-Numbots – designed to develop understadning, recall and fluency in addition and subtraction.
+Numbots – designed to develop understanding, recall and fluency in addition and subtraction.
 This can be downloaded as an app or accessed via a browser.

 1-minute maths – designed to build greater number confidence and fluency in subitising, addition, subtraction, multiplication and division.
 This is available as an app only from any app store.